apache/kudu/docs/design-docs/raft-remote-bootstrap.md

 required for correctness anyway.
 However this is not a top priority.

-One scenario where a `DELETED` tablet may need to vote to make forward progress is if a `VOTER` replica falls behind and so starts to remote bootstrap, crashes in the middle of remote bootstrap, and deletes itself at startup.
+One scenario where a `DELETED` tablet may need to vote to make forward progress is if a `VOTER` replica falls behind and so starts to tablet copy, crashes in the middle of tablet copy, and deletes itself at startup.
 Once we implement `PRE_VOTER`, and always catch up as a `PRE_VOTER` before becoming a `VOTER`, the opportunity for potential problems with `VOTER`s is reduced a lot, especially around the initial step of adding a server to the cluster, but still